-Ten Things to do in Hyde Park
+Ten Things to do in Hyde Park List

 Enter through the Apsley Gate: Exit Hyde Park tube station and you can walk through this grand classical stone gateway designed by Decimus Burton.
-It’s made from Portland stone with friezes by John Henning which were inspired by the Elgin Marbles on the Partenon in Athens.
+It’s made from Portland stone with friezes by John Henning which were inspired by the Elgin Marbles on the Parthenon in Athens.

 Wake up and smell the roses: After passing through the Aspley Gate you can stroll through the Rose Garden which is a beautiful way to start your day.
 Here you can enjoy a colourful array of roses and flower beds.
 You can also take a leisurely stroll under the metal pergola.
 The garden was designed by Colvin and Moggridge Landscape Architects and has been opened since 1994.